Carlosrincong/GCP-Cloud-Engineer/ComputeEngine/README.md

 ## CLoud DNS (Domain name service) & Cloud CDN (Content delivery network)
-DNS is what translates internet hostnames to addresses The DNS information you publish is served from redundant locations around the world.
+DNS is what translates internet hostnames to addresses The DNS information your publish is served from redundant locations around the world.
 You can publish and manage millions of DNS zones and records Google also has a global system of edge caches.
 Edge caching refers to the use of caching servers to store content closer to end users. to accelerate content delivery in your application by using Cloud CDN